Dog-Friendly Holidays in Inverness

 Pooch-Friendly Beach Walks

 Nothing gets a dog more excited than the sight of a sandy beach and the sea.
 Whilst many beaches are off-limits to dogs at certain times of the year, there are still many that welcome your furry friends.
 Just north of Inverness is the beautiful Brora Beach with its golden sand and views of the Moray Firth and North Sea.
 Here, you might spot mink whales and dolphins too.
+Or head to Avoch Beach on the Black Isle, also great for dolphin-spotting, for picturesque walks in the quiet fishing village.
 Dores Beach sits seven miles south of Inverness and has fantastic views of Loch Ness.
 Here, you can walk from the pebbly shores into Torr Woods for a three-mile circular walk.
-The beaches near Nairn are also great, but some restrictions apply during peak season.
+The two beaches in Nairn are also great, but some restrictions apply during peak season.

 Woodland Walkies and Nature Trails

-The Scottish Highlands is full of scenic walking trails that wind through valleys and woodlands and are great to explore during your holidays with dogs.
+The Scottish Highlands is full of scenic walking trails that wind through valleys and woodlands.
+They are great to explore during your holidays with dogs.
 Here, your pooches will be in their element as they explore the sights, sounds and smells of Scotland.
-Torbreck Woods one of the best walks near Inverness, particularly if you have a busy schedule and want a quick walk.
+Torbreck Woods is one of the best walks near Inverness, particularly if you have a busy schedule and want a quick walk.
 Through the Farigaig Woods at Inverfarigaig, you’ll be treated to magnificent views over Loch Ness and colourful wildflowers.
 Hazelgrove is a great option for dogs as you won’t need to go on any roads.
 And, two miles from Hazelgrove, the Falls of Foyers are a must-see.
 Then, in Glen Affric, walk through the Caledonian Pine Forest where you’ll reach the powerful Dog Falls, where water cascades over a rocky gorge.
+The Ness Islands also make a wonderful dog-friendly walk, right here in Inverness.
+A unique set of islands, connected by Victorian Bridges, which are great for wildlife walks, and a little haven of tranquillity in the city centre.

 Trains, Boats and Gondolas

-Book your dog-friendly holiday in the Scottish Highlands
+Book your luxury dog-friendly accommodation in the Scottish Highlands

 Whether you’re planning a family holiday or a walking weekend with your pooch, our luxury dog-friendly accommodation is perfect.
-So, look at our special offers, book your stay in the Scottish Highlands, and get ready to explore the great outdoors!
+So, look at our special offers, book your stay in the Scottish Highlands and get ready to explore the great outdoors!
+Find out more about our dog-friendly rooms and please get in touch if you have any questions at all.